All work

 Architecture

-The editor is a React + Redux Toolkit canvas where blocks are dragged, dropped, and configured.
-The page tree lives in one Redux store — the single source of truth — so editing, serialization, and publishing all read from the same model.
-A Ruby on Rails backend persists the page and metadata definitions and talks to the Shopify APIs to sync the result into the merchant's store, with a companion dashboard for storefront management.
+The editor is a Vue.js canvas where blocks are dragged, dropped, and configured.
+The page tree lives in one central store — the single source of truth — so editing, serialization, and publishing all read from the same model.
+A PostgreSQL backend on Heroku persists the page and metadata definitions and talks to the Shopify APIs to sync the result into the merchant's store, with a companion dashboard for storefront management; Jest covers the editor logic.

 Shop owner

-└── React + Redux Toolkit drag-drop canvas · page-tree state
+└── Vue.js canvas drag-drop · page-tree state (single store)

 ↕ save / publish

-Ruby on Rails backend pages · metadata · persistence
+PostgreSQL on Heroku pages · metadata · persistence

 ↕ Shopify APIs